joshraphael/npp-rascript/README.md

 ### LSP
 This language uses [rascript-language-server](https://github.com/joshraphael/rascript-language-server) to handle language hints and code tools, download the latest release and place the file somewhere you can remember on your computer (ex: `C:\Users\joshraphael\rascript-language-server_v0.0.1_win-x64.exe`)

-install the [NppLspClient](https://github.com/Ekopalypse/NppLspClient) plugin for and place it in your plagins folder.
+Install the [NppLspClient](https://github.com/Ekopalypse/NppLspClient) plugin and place it in your plugins folder.
 When starting up Notepad++ after installation go to `Plugins > NppLspClient > Open configuration file` and paste in the following configuration for RAScript

 ```toml
 [lspservers."rascript"]